way76/terracoin/README.md

 1. Send exactly 5000 coins to this address.
 (One transaction, pay attention to the fee)
 1. Wait for the conformation.
 1. Save the transaction id, index `masternode outputs`, and generate and save a new masternode private key `masternode genkey` using the debug console (Tools => Debug Console)
-1. You can optionaly encrypt the wallet (Settings => Encypt wallet) for security reasons.
-Do not forget the password or you lose the coins that you have.
-1. Backup `%appdata%/TerracoinCore/wallet.dat` file.
-This contains your coins.
-DO NOT LOSE IT!

 ### 2.2 Create VPS server
 1. Register on [vultr](https://www.vultr.com/?ref=7205683). (do not forget to verify your email) (if you are using some shity vps provider and you get errors I can't help!)
-1. Send some money (10$ is enough for two months) to your account to deploy a server.
+1. Send some money (Billing => Make Payment) to your account to deploy a server.
 (1 server cost 5$/mo, you can pay with bitcoin on vultr)
 1. Deploy a new server.
     - Server Type: Ubuntu 16.04
     - Server Size: 5$/mo, 1GB memory